Victoria government logo

 Further information on acquittal requirements and variation requests can be found in the frequently asked questions.

 Two documents that require the most time to secure are the Soil Hygienist Report and the Asbestos Report.
-It is recommended that applicants obtain these reports or engage in these services prior to the commencement of the application process.
+Please refer to the section above regarding Soil and Asbestos Reports.

 Applications for projects on Department land are not required to provide a soil hygienist report.
 The VSBA will complete this requirement following the submission of your application.

-Responses must demonstrate how the project will meet these criteria
+- Responses must demonstrate how the project will meet each merit assessment criteria

 Written confirmation of co-contribution (if applicable)

-A budget (i.e. a simple excel or word document) including a clear and accurately itemised table of Total Project Costs according to the quote/s provided (GST exclusive) and requested funding amount, which will be the total project cost minus any co-contribution
+- A budget (i.e. a simple excel or word document) including a clear and accurately itemised table of Total Project Costs according to the quote/s provided (ex GST) and requested funding amount, which will be the total project cost minus any co-contribution

-A Division 6 Asbestos Audit Report is required where the fabric of the building is being disturbed
+- A Division 6 Asbestos Audit Report is mandatory for any project where the fabric of the building is being disturbed (unless constructed before 1990)

-Professional schematic design drawings and/or site plans to illustrate what parts of the land or building will be changed by the project
+- Professional schematic design drawings and site plans/ photos/ permits to illustrate what parts of the land or building will be changed by the project

 Affected services